GAIGResearch/Stratega/docs/games/index.rst

 .. _games:

-Stratega inclused a set of predefined games for RTS and TBS mode.
+Stratega include a set of predefined games for RTS and TBS mode.
 These games are already implemented in the framework, you can find them in the gameConfigs folder.

 ***********
 Turn-based
 ***********

+A turn-based strategy (TBS) game is a strategy game where players take turns when playing.

 .. toctree::
     :hidden: